kindone/python-proptest/CONTRIBUTING.md

 ## License

-By contributing to PyPropTest, you agree that your contributions will be licensed under the MIT License.
+By contributing to python-proptest, you agree that your contributions will be licensed under the MIT License.